Santa Fe Catholic High School has been providing educational excellence for over 50 years.

 Our success and longevity are the direct result of our commitment to academic excellence and to the overall development of our students as scholars and Christian citizens.
 Over the years, we have measured our success by the accomplishments and contributions our graduates have made to our community.
 Santa Fe alumni have become business leaders, community leaders, doctors, lawyers, government officials, professional athletes, clergy, and responsible husbands, wives and parents.

 The academic program is college preparatory.
 We emphasize those courses necessary to prepare students for the rigors of college while recognizing that each student is an individual with his or her own unique learning style.
 We are proud of our 17:1 student to teacher ratio.
-100% of our students pursue further education after graduating from Santa Fe Catholic High School.
-An average of 78% of Santa Fe students receive Bright Futures Scholarships, and the most recent graduating class of 61 students received in excess of 2.3 million in college scholarships.
+Approximately 96% of our students pursue further education after graduating from Santa Fe Catholic High School.
+About 70% of SFC eligible students earn Bright Futures Scholarships.
+All students are required to maintain a 2.0 Grade Point Average to receive a diploma.

 Perhaps the most impressive statistic is that 100% of our students graduate having received the solid values base that will make them good people and responsible citizens of our country.
 Our students become the leaders of the communities in which they live.